 Slims Fish Camp on Torry Island

 Torry Island located in Belle Glade Florida and part of western Palm Beach County located on the southeastern shores of Lake Okeechobee.
-Torry Island the only inhabited Island on Lake Okeechobee, which can only be accessed by a single lane bridge.
+Torry Island the only inhabited island on Lake Okeechobee, which can only be accessed by a single-lane bridge.
 Torry Island offers a complete outdoor experience, as a visitor you will enjoy a fun-filled experience by shoreline fishing, walking, biking, wildlife viewing, camping.
-To many visitors the most exciting treasures on Lake Okeechobee is it’s rich historical treasures that offers an array of natural wonders, starting with bridge you drive over to get on the island.
+To many visitors the most exciting treasure on Lake Okeechobee is its rich historical treasures that offer an array of natural wonders, starting with the bridge you drive over to get on the island.
 Lake Okeechobee has a unique ecosystem, Torry Island offers guest premium activities all in one location with a complete bait/tackle store for all your fishing needs.

-Anglers have the best direct access to Lake Okeechobee from Torry Island, Okeechobee is the the biggest lake in Florida which considered the Bass Fishing Capitol of the World and that all starts on Torry Island.
-Be sure to bring your camera when visiting the island, it provides bird watching such as bald eagles, osprey, snail kites, roseate spoonbills, blue-winged teal and more.
+Anglers have the best direct access to Lake Okeechobee from Torry Island, Okeechobee is the biggest lake in Florida which considered the Bass Fishing Capital of the World, and that all starts on Torry Island.
+Be sure to bring your camera when visiting the island, it provides bird watching such as bald eagles, osprey, snail kites, roseate spoonbills, blue-winged teal, and more.

 Today Belle Glade is the largest city on the southern rim of Lake Okeechobee.
 The city’s motto is “Her soil is her fortune,” the same soil that rose from the swamplands to create other communities, most of which did not endure.
 On Torry Island, now part of Belle Glade, has the state’s last manually operated swing bridge crosses the Rim Canal inside the Herbert Hoover Dike.